 Gear Selector Switch

 Several drills come with speed ranges.
-What a Gear selector switch does is to alternate between the different speed range of the drill.
+What a Gear selector switch does is to alternate between the different speed ranges of the drill.

 Drive Drill Bit

-Also it is possible to find different attachments, as example – nibbler for cutting metal.
+Also, it is possible to find different attachments, for example – nibbler for cutting metal.

 The torque control is on the drill to allow proper regulation of a rotating force.
-The torque control one needs is dependent on the material to be drilled, size of screw to insert and diameter of the hole to drill.
+The torque control one needs is dependent on the material to be drilled, the size of the screw to insert and the diameter of the hole to drill.